 China Poised to Surpass Green Hydrogen Production Targets Ahead of Schedule

-This anticipated capacity would exceed China's annual green production target, set for the end of 2025, by generating approximately 220,000 tonnes of green hydrogen annually.
+This anticipated capacity would exceed China's annual production target, set for the end of 2025, by generating approximately 220,000 tonnes of green hydrogen annually.

 As a global leader in hydrogen electrolyser technology adoption, mainland China installed a cumulative 1 GW of electrolyser capacity in 2023 alone, according to Rystad Energy's findings released on Wednesday.

 Despite China's commitment to hydrogen as a key element in its low-carbon energy transition strategy, there remains ambiguity surrounding the definitions of ‘low carbon' and ‘renewable' hydrogen.
-Minh Khoi Le, head of hydrogen at Rystad Energy, emphasized the importance of adopting clear and stringent definitions aligned with global best practices, such as those observed in , to drive meaningful change.
+Minh Khoi Le, head of hydrogen research at Rystad Energy, emphasized the importance of adopting clear and stringent definitions aligned with global best practices, such as those observed in , to drive meaningful change.

 The analysis also underscores a geographical disparity between China's hydrogen demand centers in the east and its abundant solar and wind power potential in the north and northwest regions.
 Regions like Inner Mongolia and Gansu have set ambitious targets for renewable hydrogen production by 2025.